datanav/docs/setup-environment.rst

 -------------

-To decide on the size of production and test environments for a Sesam subscription, one needs to consider the approximate number of engines and data volume.
+To decide on the size of production and test environments for a Sesam subscription, one needs to consider the approximate number of datatypes and total entities.

 -  Single compute: Up to 20 datatypes and 10 million entities.